Einar Gerhardsens plass

 Einar Gerhardsens plass is a town square between the three government buildings S Block, R4, and Høyblokka in Regjeringskvartalet in Oslo.
 The street Grubbegata passes through the square.

 The square was named in 1997 after Prime Minister Einar Gerhardsen.

+On 22 July 2011, the buildings were heavily damaged when a car bomb exploded outside the nearby Office of the Prime Minister building.